 Concerning the first method, we have repeated our forecasting experiment by choosing at each point in time the hyperparameters that maximize the past forecasting ability of the VAR.
 In particular, to follow Litterman (1980) as close as possible, the measure of out-of-sample forecasting performance is the Theil-U statistic, computed over the previous 5 years, and averaged across variables and forecasting horizons (1 to 4).
-As for the second method, we have replicated Bańbura, Giannone, and Reichlin (2010) by setting the hyperparameters in the medium and large BVARs to match the average insample fit of the small VAR with flat priors.7 Overall, we find that the performance of these two approaches is similar, and considerably worse than our methodology.
-In fact, they generate MSFEs that are up to 40 (Litterman, 1980) and 65 percent (Bańbura, Giannone, and Reichlin, 2010) higher than those reported in table 2, with a particularly poor forecasting performance for inflation.
+As for the second method, we have replicated Bańbura, Giannone, and Reichlin (2010) by setting the hyperparameters in the medium and large BVARs to match the average in-sample fit of the small VAR with flat priors.